 |

-We successfully recreated the flavor of
+We successfully recreated the flavor of freshly made soup

-freshly made soup stock.
+stock.
 Its rich flavor, produced by our original

-extraction and concentration methods, is its main feature, it
+extraction and concentration methods, is its main feature,

-lines include products for which taste and fragrance were especially
+purposes.
+Our product lines include products for which

-pursued, such as those products containing only domestically
+products containing only domestically sourced materials,

-and blended products such as with dried mackerel and dried Japanese
+products such as with dried mackerel and dried Japanese

-horse mackerel. |
+horse mackerel.

 |